-Dear Substitute Teacher, The students listed below in this class have severe life-threatening food allergies.
-Please maintain the food allergy avoidance strategies that we have developed to protect these students.
-Should a student ingest, touch or inhale the substance to which they are allergic, (the allergen), a severe reaction (anaphylaxis) may follow requiring the administration of epinephrine (Epipen /TWINJECT).
-The Food Allergy Action Plan, which states who has been trained to administer epinephrine, is located Epinephrine is a life-preserving medication and should be given in the first minutes of a reaction.
+Dear Substitute Teacher, The students list ted below in this class have se vere life-threatening food allergies.
+Please maintain the food allergy avoidance strategies that we have developed to protect these tudents. (anaphylaxis) may follow requ ibstance to which they are allergic, (the allergen), a iring the administration of epinephrine (Epi- located • o has been trained to administer epinephrine, is Epinephrine is a life-preserving nutes of a reaction.
 Student Allergies Please treat this information confidentially to protect the privacy of the students.
-Your cooperation is essential to ensure their safety.
-Should you have any question please contact the school nurse, or the principal.
+Your • Should you have any question please contact the • · , or the principal